Directional Dark Matter Detection in Anisotropic Dirac Materials: Scattering in Anisotropic Dirac Materials

 \subsection{Origin of the daily modulation}

-The Earth's motion picks out a preferred direction for $\q$ through the minimum velocity, $v_-$, appearing in the velocity phase space integral \eq{eq:vmin}.
-A smaller minimum velocity corresponds to a larger available phase space, and hence a larger $g({\bf q},\Delta E_{{\bf k},{\bf k}'})$ and a larger rate.
-As shown in \Fig{fig:gplot}, this function is maximized when $\q$ is antiparallel to $\bfv_e$.
+The crystal anisotropies and the Earth's motion single out two preferred directions for the momentum transfer.
+The relative orientation of these directions changes during the day because of Earth's rotation giving rise to a daily modulation.
+Specifically, when these two directions coincide we have a maximum of the scattering rate and vice versa.

-This correlation of ${\bf q}$ with the Earth's velocity feeds through to crystal anisotropies in two ways.
-First, it appears through the anisotropy in the Fermi velocity; the kinematics prefers that the Earth's motion be anti-aligned with the direction of the smallest Fermi velocity, in order to increase the available phase space.
+Crystal anisotropies affects the rate in two ways.
+First, they appear through the anisotropy in the Fermi velocity; the kinematics prefers the momentum transfer to be anti-aligned with the direction of the smallest Fermi velocity, in order to increase the available phase space.
 We refer to this as a kinematic effect.
-And second it affects the magnitude of the scattering matrix element, $|\langle f | {\cal F}_T | i \rangle |$, through the so-called $\epsilon$ and ``WF'' factors labeled in \eq{eq:matelement}.
-We now discuss the preferred direction singled out by each one of these two elements, and which effect plays the most important role in the case of ${\rm ZrTe}_5$.
+And second they affect the magnitude of the scattering matrix element, $|\langle f | {\cal F}_T | i \rangle |$, through the so-called $\epsilon$ and ``WF'' factors labeled in \eq{eq:matelement}.
+We now discuss the preferred direction singled out by each one of these two elements together with the Earth motion.